-We have also started to research a project about Plymouth Ladies Football Team for performance in April 2025.
+We have also started to research a project about Plymouth Ladies Football Team for performance in Spring/Summer 2025.

 In the early 20th century, women's football grew almost as quickly as the men's game, and reached new heights when the nation's men left for the First World War.
 However, in 1921 the Football Association took the decision to ban women's football, essentially outlawing the game in England.
 This ban set back the burgeoning women's game.